Inside The Exhibition Box: How White Sexual Imperialism Has Trapped Asian American Women

 That is precisely what the situation is in the U.S., which is why the Atlanta massacre, specifically, was a jolting reflection of white America’s perception of Asian women as faceless and submissive — mere ”things” to be conquered.
 As distasteful and distressing as this stereotype is, it is not shocking — to be surprised by it is to be oblivious to American history.

-The United States houses a long history of fetishizing and violating Asian women without repercussion, a phenomenon coined by Sunny Woan as “white sexual imperialism.”
+The United States houses a long history of fetishising and violating Asian women without repercussion, a phenomenon coined by Sunny Woan as “white sexual imperialism.”

 The modern foundation of this imperialist relationship between Asian women and white America can be traced to the American military’s history of objectification and sexual abuse in Asia during the 20th century, but the original roots of it twist back further in time, and are as rooted in the founding and westward expansion of the U.S.